 You can see the line of the high tide mark, as it snakes its meandering way down the length of the beach, with bits of flotsam that have been washed ashore during the night.
-You've seen it before, but how strange it looks now in this eerie light.
+You've seen it all before, but how strange it looks now in this eerie light.
 Notice how each little piece of litter seems to stand out, with its own individual character and uniqueness, even though they are either enmeshed in an entanglement of seaweed or partially covered with sand and other things like pieces of driftwood, a feather or two, that broken crab's claw, or perhaps some odd indescribable bits and pieces of man-made objects.
 They all create new and great interest as you stroll down the beach.

 Look at the waves, as they wash back out to sea, leaving coloured cloud reflections in the wet sand.